serpapi/code-challenge/README.md

   I chose to limit support to KG tags we have proven we can handle.
   Adding a new type requires adding the tag to a list, capturing an HTML fixture, and adding a spec.
+- **Single carousel by design.** When a page exposes more than one allowlisted carousel, the locator returns just the one with the most image tiles.
+That's what makes the da Vinci case work (his architect block has no image tiles), but a page with two genuinely populated carousels would silently drop one.
+Returning all matched carousels would be a small change to the locator if needed.
 - **Where I stopped.** Fixtures are all `en`/`us` desktop captures; I didn't probe other locales or mobile layouts, handle "View more" expansions/pagination, or dedupe repeated tiles.
 The locator and per-tile extraction are independent, so